-Palazzo Massimo is home to one of world’s most important collections of Roman antiquities.
-Here you can admire some world famous statues, amazing mosaics, colorful frescoes, ancient jewelry and an important collection of coins.
+Palazzo Massimo is home to one of the world’s most important collections of Roman antiquities.
+Here you can admire some world-famous statues, amazing mosaics, colorful frescoes, ancient jewelry and an important collection of coins.

 The palace is one of four sites managed by the Museo Nazionale Romano, the National Roman Museum.
 The museum’s other branches are housed in the Palazzo Altemps, the Baths of Diocletian and the Crypta Balbi.